New York Is Closed Tonight

-"New York Is Closed Tonight" is a song written in 1970 by Barry Greenfield, recording it as Greenfield in 1972.
+"New York Is Closed Tonight" is a song written in 1970 by Canadian musician Barry Greenfield, recording it as Greenfield in 1972.

 The song became a hit in Canada during the summer of that year, reaching #34 on the charts, and spending three weeks in that position.
 It was a larger Adult Contemporary hit, spending two weeks at number one.